Why These Documents? Explainable Generative Retrieval with Hierarchical Category Paths: Introduction

-In this work, we propose \underline{\textbf{H}}ierarchical Categor\underline{\textbf{y}} \underline{\textbf{P}}ath-\underline{\textbf{E}}nhanced Generative Retrieval (\textbf{\hype}), which enhances explainability by generating hierarchical category paths step-by-step before decoding docid.
+In this work, we propose \underline{\textbf{H}}ierarchical Categor\underline{\textbf{y}} \underline{\textbf{P}}ath-\underline{\textbf{E}}nhanced Generative Retrieval (\textbf{\hype}), which enhances explainability by generating hierarchical category paths step-by-step before decoding docids.
 Motivated by structured document categorization systems, such as Wikipedia category tree or Microsoft Academic taxonomy~\cite{shen-etal-2018-web}, \hype utilizes hierarchical category paths as explanations, progressing from broad to specific semantic categories.
-In the lower part of Figure \ref{fig:motivation}, when queries about document ``Dubai'' are given, \hype uses category paths like \textit{``Government > Government by cities''} or \textit{``Economy > Economy by cities''} to explain why document ``Dubai'' is retrieved for each query.
-This approach 1) enables specific explanations for the document depending on the query by using hierarchical category paths that connect the query and the document, and 2) provides more reasonable and insightful explanation by reflecting the document's semantic structure through a coarse-to-fine manner.
-Additionally, \hype 3) can employ effective ranking of the retrieved results by leveraging multiple paths, which helps improve retrieval performance.
+In the lower part of Figure \ref{fig:motivation}, when queries about document ``Dubai'' are given, \hype uses category paths like \textit{``Government $>$ Government by cities''} or \textit{``Economy $>$ Economy by cities''} to explain why document ``Dubai'' is retrieved for each query.
+It 1) enables specific explanations for the document depending on the query by using hierarchical category paths that connect the query and the document, and 2) provides more reasonable and insightful explanation by reflecting the document's semantic structure through a coarse-to-fine manner.
+Additionally, \hype 3) provides users with clarity and guidance by providing explanation.

-Specifically, \hype consists of the following three steps: 1) constructing category paths based on an external semantic hierarchy and selecting appropriate candidate paths for each document using Large Language Models (\llm), 2) building a path-augmented dataset with candidate paths, and 3) optimizing a model with the path-augmented dataset.
-During inference phase, \hype conducts a pseudo-reasoning process\footnote{We describe this term in Appendix~\ref{appendix:pseudo_reasoning}.} by generating the hierarchical category path step-by-step to decode docid, allowing it to serve as an explanation which enhances explainability.
-Additionally, \hype employs \textit{\pars} strategy, which simultaneously considers multiple pseudo-reasoning paths for each query.
-This strategy helps build a more robust retrieval system by capturing the semantic information of multiple category paths, thereby improving overall retrieval performance.
+Specifically, \hype consists of the following three steps: 1) constructing category paths based on an external semantic hierarchy and selecting appropriate candidate paths for each document using \llm, 2) building a path-augmented dataset with candidate paths, and 3) optimizing a model with the path-augmented dataset.
+During inference phase, \hype conducts a pseudo-reasoning process\footnote{The rationale for this term is discussed in Appendix~\ref{appendix:pseudo_reasoning}.} by generating the hierarchical category path step-by-step to decode a docid, allowing it to serve as an explanation which enhances explainability.
+Additionally, \hype employs \textit{\pars} strategy, which simultaneously considers multiple category paths for each query.
+This strategy helps build a more robust retrieval system by capturing the semantic information of multiple category paths, thereby improving overall performance.